corrode/corrode.github.io/content/learn/case-studies/hubstaff/index.md

 ## Was It All Worth It?

+For developers coming from interpreted languages like Ruby, two main insights stood out from our conversation:

+> Initially, switching to a compiled language felt like a hustle, but the "aha" moments made it worthwhile.
+The first came when we realized just **how many edge cases the Rust compiler catches for you** — it’s like having an additional safety net during development.
+> The second came after deploying Rust applications to production. **Seeing how much more resource-efficient the Rust app was compared to its Ruby counterpart was a real eye-opener**.
+It demonstrated the tangible benefits of Rust’s focus on performance, reinforcing why it was worth tackling the learning curve.

+But what about the C++ developers, which worked on the desktop app?
 What helped was that the team had prior experience with lower-level concepts from C++.

 > I believe the team's strong C++ background made the transition to Rust almost seamless.
 Many of Rust’s more challenging low-level concepts have parallels in C++, such as the memory model, RAII, move semantics, pointers, references, and even aspects of ADTs (achievable in C++ with tools like `std::optional` and `std::variant`).
 Similarly, Rust’s ownership system and concepts like lifetimes echo patterns familiar to anyone experienced in managing resources in C++.